Sections of this article.

 Even though they are often being produced in the same factories, due to using a different business model and philosophy, the prices of microbrand watches are generally significantly lower than similar luxury-tier watches, for the same quality and reliability.

 Bigger brands cannot afford to take risks, since they have a board of directors focused on profits.
 Microbrands can choose to take risks, some of which will work out, some not.
 Which is great for enthusiasts who know what they want and can recognize it when they see it.
-Ming is a great example of doing something different rather than sticking with the same approaches most others are using . . . instead of trying to compete in the usual ways, they chose to innovate, producing the world’s lightest watch, at 8.8 grams:
+Ming is a great example of doing something different rather than sticking with the same approaches most others are using . . . instead of trying to compete in the usual ways, they chose to innovate, producing what, at the time of writing, is the world’s lightest watch, at 8.8 grams:

 Another example of a microbrand choosing to go their own way is Holthinrichs.
-Instead of following the fine watchmaking tradition of smooth, perfectly polished surfaces, they chose to proudly show the raw 3D printed texture on some parts of their watches:
+Instead of following the fine watchmaking tradition (based on fine jewellery) of smooth, perfectly polished surfaces, they chose to proudly show the raw 3D printed texture on some parts of their watches:

-This relates to philosophies other than fine jewelry, with its simple geometric shapes and smooth, polished surfaces.
-That’s not the only option these days, with art jewelry (and the movements which it arose out of, such as the Arts and Crafts movement, Bauhaus, etc.) allowing a much wider range of options, often using complex, organic, rough or even broken forms and surfaces as well as materials like wood or plastic.
-Whether the watchmakers are consciously aware of the background behind this difference, or not, they are now selling watches using approaches which would have found no acceptance even a few decades ago . . . what society finds acceptable has evolved, and one’s relationship to the concepts inherent in the society one is living in, is unavoidable.
+This relates to philosophies other than fine jewellery with its simple geometric shapes and smooth, polished surfaces.
+That’s not the only option these days, with art jewellery (and the movements which it arose out of, such as the Arts and Crafts movement, Bauhaus, etc.) allowing a much wider range of options, often using complex, organic, rough or even broken forms and surfaces as well as materials like wood or plastic.
+Whether the watchmakers are consciously aware of the background behind this difference, or not, they are now selling watches using approaches which would have found no acceptance even a few decades ago . . . what society finds acceptable has evolved, and one’s relationship to the concepts inherent in the society one is living in, is unavoidable (even when one deliberately does the opposite).

 Disadvantages Of Microbrands

-Two of the main disadvantages to many microbrands are lack of quality control and lack of spare parts.
+Two of the main disadvantages to many (although by no means all) microbrands are lack of quality control and lack of spare parts.
 Both of these factors relate to the shorter-term perspective of some new microbrands, in contrast to the best of established brands.
 Looking at a new microbrand, you can’t know whether they will still be in business in a few decades to service your watch.

 A microbrand needs more of a USP (unique selling point) than just being new, just as an established brand needs something more than just being old.